Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of piece type.md

 * other_messages: list of other MIDI messages of the piece

-* sampler_channels: specify the corresponding sampler channel number of each track in the sampler module
+* daw_channels: specify the corresponding daw channel number of each track in the daw module

 For our current requirements, we can build a piece class like this.